tamylaa/clodo-framework/CONTRIBUTING.md

-# Contributing to Lego Framework
+# Contributing to Clodo Framework

-Thank you for your interest in contributing to the Lego Framework!
+Thank you for your interest in contributing to the Clodo Framework!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute